The Agreement applies to the following benefits:

 Each country will examine the pension application separately, as follows:

-Then the benefit will be calculated by adding together their own insurance periods and those accredited in the other country (theoretical pension).
-In this case, the benefit will not be for the whole amount but a proportion of the periods of insurance in the country granting the benefit and the sum of the periods in Spain and Ecuador (prorated pension).
+- Then the benefit will be calculated by adding together their own insurance periods and those accredited in the other country (theoretical pension).
+In this case, the whole benefit amount will not be paid, but according to the proportion of the insurance periods completed in the paying country compared to the sum of the periods in Spain and Cape Verde (pro rata pension).

 There is an exception for cases where the total duration of the insurance periods accredited in one of the two countries is less than one year, and they alone do not entitle the worker to a pension in that country.
-The other country may accept them as its own if necessary, but without applying the "pro rata temporis" clause.
+They may be accepted as its own by the other country if necessary, but without applying the "pro rata temporis" clause.

 The recognition and calculation of the pension will take into account:

-- If the legislation of one of the countries requires a maximum length of periods of insurance for a full benefit to be granted, when adding them up, the competent Institution in that country will take into account only the contribution periods in the other country needed to give entitlement to that pension.
+- If the legislation of one of the countries requires a maximum duration of insurance periods in order to grant a full benefit, the amount of which is based on the insurance periods, when adding them up, the competent Institution in that country will take into account only the contribution periods in the other country needed to qualify for the entitlement to that pension.

 - The Institution calculating the pension will consider the worker to be subject to its legislation if they are insured in the other country, or receive a benefit in that country based on its own insurance periods.
 For the recognition of survivor's pensions, it will be considered whether the deceased was insured in or received a pension from the other country.

-- If the recognition of entitlement requires some insurance periods to have been completed immediately before the causal event of the benefit, this requirement will also be considered to have been met if the interested party accredits them in the period immediately before the recognition of the benefit in the other country.
+- If some periods of insurance must have been accrued before the causal event of a benefit in order for said benefit to be granted, this requirement will also be considered to have been met if the interested party accredits these insurance periods in the period immediately prior to the recognition of the benefit by the other country.

-- If the legislation of one of the signatory countries contains clauses which reduce, suspend or eliminate the pension in the case of pensioners who work, these clauses will be applicable even if the work is performed in the other country.
+- If the legislation of one of the signatory countries contains pension reduction, suspension or cancellation clauses for pensioners who work, these will be applicable even if the work was carried out in the other country.

-- If it was necessary to add in periods of insurance in Ecuador to grant a Spanish pension, the pension will be calculated using the actual contribution bases of the insured person in Spain for the years immediately prior to the payment of the last contribution paid to Spanish Social Security.
+- If insurance periods completed in Cape Verde had to be added in order to grant a Spanish pension, the pension will be calculated using the actual contribution bases accredited by the insured person in Spain in the years immediately prior to the payment of the last contribution to Spanish Social Security.
 The amount obtained will be increased annually according to the established revaluations until the date of the causal event for benefits of the same kind.

-- For entitlement to the benefits of certain special regimes (for example, Seafarers or Coal Mining), only the periods in the other country spent in the same profession or job will be taken into account.
+- To qualify for benefits in certain special schemes (for example, Seafarers and Coal Mining) only the periods in the other country that were spent in the same profession or employment will be taken into account.

-- In the case of a Spanish Social Security retirement pension that considers a total of insurance periods accredited in Ecuador, this total shall also be used to determine the age of entitlement to the pension.
+- In the case of a Spanish Social Security retirement pension that considers a total of insurance periods accredited in Cape Verde, this total shall also be used to determine the age of entitlement to the pension.